 The only downside to this model is that you may end up having issues with the price that it is sold for.

-Most Amazon consumers feel that the Whistler CR90 offers the greatest among the top radar detectors under $200.
-If you need a radar detector which is as convenient as it is powerful, there are few options which are as capable as the Whistler CR90.
+Most Amazon consumers feel that the Whistler CR90 offers the greatest among the top radar detectors under 200 dollars.
+If you need a detector that is as convenient as it is powerful, few options are as capable as the Whistler CR90.

 This radar detector can spot radar guns at ranges that other models cannot even hope to reach.
 If you find yourself on the highway relatively often, this model is a perfect investment.